Get

 Health and Conditions 🏥

-Hungarian Wirehaired Vizslas are typically a healthy breed with a 12-to-15-year lifespan, but occasionally, certain health problems crop up in them more often than other breeds.
+Hungarian Wirehaired Vizslas are typically a healthy breed with a 12-to-15-year lifespan, but occasionally, certain health problems crop up in them more often than in some other breeds.
 To detect potential health conditions early and manage them, you’ll need to stay on top of your annual wellness exams.

 Minor Conditions